There are benefits to choosing a latex mattress; they are often more durable, breathable, bouncy, and cooling than many other types of mattresses.

 The WinkBeds EcoCloud is a hybrid mattress that incorporates thick Talalay latex and pocketed coils in its construction.
-The latex and coils are both zoned, making this a great option for combo sleepers.
-You should feel particularly good support when you are on your back and nice pressure relief when you are on your side.
+The latex and coils are both zoned, meaning they have different firmness levels in different areas, making this a great option for combo sleepers.
+People should feel particularly good support when they are on their back and nice pressure relief when they are sleeping on their side.

-Overall, the EcoCloud is a very supportive mattress.
-The combination of Talalay latex and coils should be able to support even much heavier weights.
-The mattress should be an especially good choice for heavier people with extra support needs.
+Overall, the EcoCloud is a very supportive mattress for people of different weights.
+The combination of Talalay latex and coils should be able to support even much heavier weights, and the mattress should be an especially good choice for heavier people with extra support needs.

-The EcoCloud is my top value pick on this list.
-When you take the quality components into account, the mattress is priced very competitively.
+The EcoCloud is a top value pick on this list, because when someone takes the quality components into account, the mattress is priced very competitively.

 What Makes The EcoCloud Stand Out?